-Photographically this was not a huge challenge.
-As I was still painfully shy, the prospect of having to photograph a stranger was nerve wracking.
+Photographically this was not a huge challenge nor a great photography opportunity.
+As I was still painfully shy, the prospect of having to photograph a stranger was nerve-wracking.

 With instructions on how to find her, I headed out with a fresh roll of film in my camera.
 I ended up driving around looking for a parking spot for ages and was late for my appointment.